joseallones/KaggleCompetition_Digit_Recognizer/README.md

 ##Packages and methods
 The algorithms "svmLinear", "svmPoly", "rf" (random forest) and "rpart2" (clasification trees) of the caret package were used to fit models.

+digitRecognision_caret.R contains all code to fit the model

 ##Results
 "svmPoly" with parameters scale = 0.1, degree = 3, C = 1  gives the best performance: 97.2% precision in test set.